Seema Verma: Ethics and legal investigations

-Post-Trump administration and Oracle career
+Oracle

 Verma told reporters she had "no regrets" about her actions or tenure.
 Verma joined the board of multiple healthcare firms.
-She was appointed as general manager and senior vice president at the Oracle Corporation in April 2023, reporting to Mike Sicilia.
-In January 2024, her role was expanded to executive vice president, and she now oversees Oracle Health.
+She was appointed as general manager and senior vice president at the Oracle Corporation in April 2023, reporting to CEO Mike Sicilia.
+In January 2024, her role was expanded to executive vice president, and she now oversees Oracle Health and Life Sciences.
+In 2025, Oracle published a press release accusing former HHS Acting Secretary Eric Hargan and Epic executive Ladd Wiley of editing Verma's wikipedia page.

 Personal life

 Born in Virginia, Verma moved several times across the United States with her family, and once lived in Taiwan for five years, before settling in the greater Indianapolis area.
 Verma and her family live in Carmel, Indiana.

+Reception

+In 2014, the Indianapolis Star (Indy Star) published a piece raising ethics concerns regarding Verma's dual roles as both a health care consultant for the State of Indiana and as an employee of a Hewlett-Packard division that is among Indiana's largest Medicaid vendors.
+SVC, Inc. had been awarded over $6.6 million in contracts from the State of Indiana, while Verma was concurrently employed with Hewlett-Packard, earning her over $1 million during a period when the company had secured $500 million in State of Indiana contracts.
+In 2016, her firm collected $316,000 for work done for the State of Kentucky as a subcontractor for Hewlett-Packard.
+In a written statement, Verma said she did not play a role in HP’s contracts with the state, and that “SVC has disclosed to both HP and the state the relationship with the other to be transparent."
+No action was taken and SVC continued to serve both contracts.